Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY

 How Does Moisture Get Into a House?

-- A bituminous felt underlay or polymer membrane acts as a secondary barrier on roofs and prevents rain which is blown up under roof tiles or slates from making its way down into a building.
+- A bituminous felt underlay or polymer membrane acts as a secondary barrier on roofs and prevents rain that is blown up under roof tiles or slates from making its way down into a building.
 Sometimes this membrane can become compromised and water can pass through, leaking down onto the tops of walls or ceilings and soaking through plaster.
 The symptoms are damp spots or mildew at the tops of walls or bubbling on paintwork on ceilings.

 - Copper, lead or polymer flashing is used around the perimeter of chimneys where they merge with a roof surface.
 The upper edge of flashing is covered by brickwork or render on the chimney, the other edge overlaps the roof covering.
 This prevents rain running down between the chimney and roof.
 Flashing can crack and deteriorate, but it's more likely that mortar covering the flashing on a chimney ends up crackled and crumbles away, allowing water to penetrate and enter the attic space and possibly soak down through walls to rooms below.
 Flashing is also used where extensions to buildings butt up against existing structures.

-- Damaged or blocked gutters and downpipes can allow water to run against walls.
+- Damaged or blocked gutters and downpipes (downspouts in the US) can allow water to run against walls.
 Cast iron gutters especially can corrode and crack if not maintained and painted.
 This often leads to water overflowing at the backs of gutters or leaking out of joints and then hitting the fascia board which then ends up rotting.
 If there are cracks in render or timber cladding, this water can soak inside.

 - Window sills are normally sloped or designed in such a way that water drips from the underside of the sill rather than running back towards the wall.
 A concrete sill should have a slot on the underside which acts as a barrier and prevents water travelling any further.
 This slot shouldn't be blocked.
 Cracks and gaps around sills and windows can allow water to run or soak inside a building.